howlsocial/howldocs/docs/howl-basics/daos.md

       ![image](https://github.com/bilalkhan360/howldocs/blob/main/static/img/DAO%20Docs/Proposal%20text.png)

-      A proposal will be created on your Dao and wqill be visible both on DaoDao and Howl social
+      A proposal will be created on your Dao and will be visible both on DaoDao and Howl social

       ![image](https://github.com/bilalkhan360/howldocs/blob/main/static/img/DAO%20Docs/proposal.png)